ionic-team/ionic-ion-frost/README.md

 ### Use

 To use, add the attribute `frost` to the element you want to blur.
-Then, you'll want to add an overlay to give a nice faded effect for content on top:
+Then, you'll want to add an overlay to give a nice faded effect for content on top.
+The demo has a dark overlay you can use:

 ```html
 <ion-pane frost>